slotThe/xmonad/tutorial.md

 ## Trouble?

-Check `~/.xsession-errors` or your distributions equivalent first.
+Check `~/.xsession-errors` or your distribution's equivalent first.
 If you're in a distribution that does not log into a file automatically, you will have to do this manually.
 For example, I have